SoulflareRC/Aniref2-yolov8/README.md

 ![demo_img](https://github.com/SoulflareRC/Aniref2-yolov8/assets/107384280/f705bab4-5fed-4a80-9cce-57a2172cde70)
 **This project is an improved version of [Aniref-yolov8](https://github.com/SoulflareRC/AniRef-yolov8)**
 ### What does AniRef do?
+**Given a reference image of a character and a video, it automatically extracts images of the character from the video.** <br> <br>
-This project mainly presents a toolchain for artists to quickly extract reference images from anime videos.
+Finding good reference images has always been a challenging and time consuming task for artists.
+Most of the times it's tedious and hard to manually get reference images from the anime outselves and we end up relying on the artbooks published by the anime studios.
+This project mainly presents a toolchain for artists to quickly extract reference images of their desired characters from anime videos.
 We first use an object detection model to crop out the characters, and then use [CLIP](https://github.com/openai/CLIP) to extract features of target image and extracted character crops, and finally find images of the target character by computing cosine similarity between target vector and character crop feature vectors.
 ##### Currently Supported Features
 - Character Detection
 - Character Identification